 Catholic schools in the Diocese of Wilmington require each employee to be cleared through a criminal background check.

-In adherence with For the Sake of God's Children, before hire, administrators, teachers and staff must complete a fingerprinted background check with the State of Delaware or Maryland.
+In adherence with For the Sake of God's Children, before hire, administrators, teachers and staff must complete a fingerprinted background check with the State of Delaware or Maryland and obtain clearance through the Office for Safe Environments.